-Alcohol use down, drug use up among pregnant womenAugust 1st, 2013 in Health /
+Alcohol use down, drug use up among pregnant womenAugust 1, 2013 in Medicine & Health / Health

 (HealthDay)—From 2000 to 2010 there was a decrease in alcohol abuse, but an increase in drug use, among pregnant women, according to a report published July 25 by the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA).